taylorSando/pedestal-todo/beginners.md

 There are two sides to pedestal.
 There is the application side, and then there is the services/server side.
 For now, I will be focusing on the application side.

-One of the most important concepts in applications is the idea of messages.
-They are what allow the components of the application to be decoupled.
+One of the most important components in the pedestal application is messages.
+They are what allow the separate components of the application to be decoupled.
 Messages are defined primarily by two parts.
 The first part of a message is its topic, and the second part of a message is its type.

 ```clojure
 {io.pedestal.app.messages/topic [:todo] io.pedestal.app.messages/type :create-todo}